 The CIT originated in 1984 as the teaching lab for the Master of Arts in Educational Technology (MAT) program.
-Today, we has expanded to host university-wide faculty, staff and student training, and support for many special projects, including the establishment of the university's first wireless smart classroom, access to state of the art multimedia technologies, and a teaching and learning facility that supports the university's initiatives to integrate technology into the curriculum.
+Today, we have expanded to host university-wide faculty, staff and student training, and support many special projects, including the establishment of the university's first wireless smart classroom, access to state-of-the-art multimedia technologies, and a teaching and learning facility that supports the university's initiatives to integrate technology into the curriculum.
 We offer demonstrations and workshops on the latest technology solutions for higher education by maintaining a highly-active training schedule on enterprise, desktop productivity, web-based, graphics and design, and multimedia applications.

 Labs and Reservations

 The Center maintains three computer training labs located in the lower level of School of Education on Turk Street.
 Our labs are open to the public and are often used as classrooms for teaching technology.
 For inquiries, please email email@example.com.